FranGarcia94/Photovoltaic-Panel-Estimation/README.md

 Besides this we have to define the most important variables: **Latitude**, **Longitude** and **Tilt angle**.

-To choose the optimal angle there are several ways to define it depending on our interests, if we want to focus on production in summer, winter or throughout the year.
+To choose the optimal angle[^1] there are several ways to define it depending on our interests, if we want to focus on production in summer, winter or throughout the year.

 In this case and without going into details, we are going to prioritize the annual consumption where we could take the latitude of the place as the optimal angle, however, we are going to use the following expression:
 ```python